selamsahabe/LetsDefend-SOC163-Certutil-Analysis/README.md

 # LetsDefend-SOC163-Certutil-Analysis
 Detailed analysis and investigation of SOC163 - Suspicious Certutil.exe Usage alert on LetsDefend.
-# LetsDefend: SOC163 - Suspicious Certutil.exe Usage (Write-Up)
+# LetsDefend: SOC163 - Suspicious Certutil.exe Usage

 Hey everyone!
 In this write-up, I will walk you through my analysis of a Medium severity alert on LetsDefend involving a suspicious LOLBin activity on a production host.